l7purohit/LPurohit-Portfolio/README.md

 The following Visualisation individually maps out each country's debt as a % of their GDP.
 In the majority of cases the debt is increasing at faster pace than the GDP, whic is a worrying trend when put in terms with economic output measurement.
 Apart from a few exceptions, it can be observed that the most increase and high percentages are for developed countries like Japan, USA, Canada and Italy.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7255521"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+#### Viz-3

+### Debt to GDP Ratio for OECD Countries

+This interactive treemap gives annual comparisons of Debt/GDP Ratio and clearly highlights the countries that have the worst and best GDP ratio among the OECD.
+Japan consistently has a bad ratio and from the early 2000s onwards Greece's well documented economic crisis is visible in the map before it finally overtakes Japan in 2019 as the worst performer.
+The USA had it's worst position in 2011.

+The color scheme for this visual is Flourish's dark theme which doesn't attract too much attention towards particular elements.
+(In a treemap, multiple colors are hard to avoid but because they serve a prupose it would be not wise to reduce them)

+#### Comparison of Visuals

+The treemap is a great option to compare and contrast countries side by side for individual years.
+The grid chart provides a different insight allowing us to compare each country's perfomance in a vacuum over 25 years.
+Whereas the treemap stacks the countries against one another and is more sizable and intuitive than a bar chart.
+In a treemap the smallest elements are to the right and bottom, which is exacly how our eyes travel and the brain prioritises information.

+##### Source Information

+The OECD is Organisation for Economic Cooperation and Development.
+The OECD maintains various statistical measures for each of it's member countries.
+The data for these visualisations is courtesy of the CSV File available on - [General Government Debt](https://data.oecd.org/gga/general-government-debt.htm)

+<div class="flourish-embed flourish-hierarchy" data-src="visualisation/7255965"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Final Project